-Although the front aspect of this pyrite mineral is full of cube-shaped crystals there's also many more on the back, sides and underneath.
-On the larger cubes distinctive striations can be seen which is a typical characteristic of this mineral and another feature that helps distinguish pyrite from gold.
+The front aspect of this pyrite mineral is full of cube-shaped crystals and there's many more on the back, sides and underneath.
+On the larger cubes distinctive striations can be seen which is a typical characteristic of pyrite.
+They're also one of several features that help distinguish pyrite from gold.
 Cube-shaped crystals are one of the most common and simplest shapes found in rocks and minerals.

-Despite the initial resemblance caused by the similarity in colour, pyrite is not quite as yellow as gold and is also lighter in weight.
-Gold has more density so is about one and a half times heavier.
+Despite the initial resemblance caused by the similarity in colour, pyrite is not as yellow as gold and is lighter in weight.
+Gold also has more density so is about one and a half times heavier.

-The name pyrite originates from the words pyritēs lithos meaning stone or mineral which strikes fire.
-When struck against some metals it sparks and from one tiny spark ancient man was able to create fire.
+The name pyrite originates from the words pyritēs lithos which loosely translated means stone or mineral which strikes fire.
+When struck against a hard stone or steel, tiny pieces of pyrite break away and react with oxygen to produce sparks.
+From these sparks ancient man was able to produce fire.